What’s the key to getting photography clients? Read on for our comprehensive guide!

 How do we find the people we want?
 And how the heck do I get more of them?

-Here are a few of our biggest secrets that will improve your photography game and start attracting more business.
+Here are a few of our most significant secrets that will improve your photography game and start attracting more business.

-Figure out WHO your ideal client is, so you can market to them!
+Figure out WHO your ideal client is so that you can market to them!